emmb14/CMessage/README.md

 ========

 Module for session-based Flash Messages.
 It handels messages for error, success and information.
-The module is build´t to fit with Anax/MVC but can be used outside of Anax too.
+The module is build´t to fit with Anax/MVC.